microsoft/confidential-ai/inference/README.md

 ./deploy.sh
 ```
 ## Client Setup
 On the client, we will use the Triton client library and sample applications to demonstrate how to setup secure and attested communication between a confidential container group and a client application.
-For attesting the server, we will use an enlightened client-side HTTP proxy based on Envoy, which supports an attested TLS protocol.
+For attesting the server, we will use an enlightened client-side HTTP proxy based on Envoy, which supports attested TLS.

 First build the envory proxy using the following script.